Jenja-N/R/README.md

 (https://doi.org/10.5281/zenodo.20526831)

 ========================================

-**Core insight**: Regeneration requires simultaneous activation of all six layers.
+**Core insight: Regeneration requires simultaneous activation of all six layers.
 Failure of any single layer collapses Φ → 0.
-This is why single-factor therapies fail.
+This is why single-factor therapies fail.**

 ========================================

 **A computational ontology and semi-quantitative scoring framework for comparative regenerative biology**